 SYSTEMS OF THE BODY

 These systems working together also help you reduce your stress and improve your performance in the short run and retain your health and success in the long run.

-A marathon runner who places extreme and continuous demands on her joints and adrenal system could not have the same priorities as a some one with Chronic Obstructive Pulmonary Disease (COPD).
+A marathon runner who places extreme and continuous demands on her joints and the adrenal system could not have the same priorities as someone with Chronic Obstructive Pulmonary Disease (COPD).

 The major systems of the human body in alphabetical order are:

-- Endocrine system: This is the chemical communication line that uses hormones to coordinate aspects of living from your mood to energy level within your body.
+The endocrine system is the chemical communication line that uses hormones to coordinate aspects of living from your mood to energy level within your body.

 The excretory system is where the waste products leave your body.
 When this system has compromised, the toxicity within the body increases, and at some point, it shuts down all the other systems.